DaniloPeres/MySqlHelper/README.md

 IList<Book> books = selectBuilder.Execute();
 ```

-#### Select all books only the column Book.Title and Publisher.Name:
+#### Select all books only the columns Book.Title and Publisher.Name:

 ```csharp
 var entityFactory = new EntityFactory(<connectionString>);